 If you want to start a gym or fitness center or expand your current gym business, you need a business plan.

-The following sample gym business plan gives you the key elements to include in a winning business plan.
+The following sample gym business plan gives you the key elements to include in a winning business plan for a gym.

 Gym Business Plan Example